naferx/akka-stream-checkpoint/docs/src/main/paradox/introduction.md

 [Reactive Streams](http://www.reactive-streams.org/) are the key to build asynchronous, data-intensive applications with no predetermined data volumes.
 By enabling non-blocking backpressure, they boost the resiliency of your systems by design.
-[Akka Streams](akka-docs:scala/stream/index.html) is a widely used toolkit that internally implements the Reactive Streams JVM specification, whilst offering a much more user-friendly API.
+@extref[Akka Streams](akka-docs:scala/stream/index.html) is a widely used toolkit that internally implements the Reactive Streams JVM specification, whilst offering a much more user-friendly API.

 But how do you tune and debug such applications?
 Two main challenges make monitoring Akka Streams application very different